cpcloud/span/docs/source/examples.rst

     import span
     tankname = 'some/path/to/a/tdt/tank/file'
     tank = span.tdt.PandasTank(tankname)
-    sp = tank.spikes # spikes is a computed property that is cached
+    sp = tank.spik # spikes is a computed property that is cached

 ------------------
 Threshold the data